celery/ceps/draft/high-level-architecture.rst

 It can be a Kafka topic, a S3 bucket, a RDBMS or even your local filesystem.

 Some data sources can notify Celery of incoming data.
-Others, Celery needs to poll periodically using the `Scheduler`_.
+Others, Celery needs to poll periodically using the `Task Scheduler`_.

 The `Router`_ is responsible for listening to incoming data from the various data sources connected to it.